Samsung Billionaire Gets Off Easy - Slashdot

 Sounds like the Japanese zaibatsu [wikipedia.org].
 The 'solution' was to replace them with keiretsu [wikipedia.org], which are essentially the same but with shareholders and a board of directors at top rather than dynastic ownership.
 The zaibatsu system was very popular back in the day, apparently.

-It's also why Jesus said "it is easier for a camel to pass through the eye of a needle than for a rich man to enter the kingdom of Heaven."
-He bought his way out of the temporal punishment, but the joke's on him.
-God cannot be bribed.

-When you view the world that way, you have to have some pity on these people.
-They're not flying high.
 They're the spiritual equivalent of a coked out jack russell happily running head first into a brick wall.

+Sounds like every conversation I've ever had about a persons devout religious beliefs.

+I'd still prefer to put a slug through their skull instead of relying on some judgement that may or may not come.

 South Korea is full of corruption (Score:1)